Igalia/wpewebkit.org/about/a-good-choice.md

 * It provides a strong focus on multimedia applications and performance with WebRTC, MSE (MP4, WebM, VP9, Opus) and EME (ClearKey and other third-party DRM frameworks) supported and constantly improving.

-* Unlicensed parts of Youtube TV and similar platforms are now enabled.
+* Unlicensed parts of YouTube TV and similar platforms are now enabled.